martijndevalk/gsap-experiments/README.md

-# Installation instructions - Projectname #
+# Installation instructions - GreenSock experiments #

 ## <a name="toc" href="#toc">Table of contents</a>